pylessard/python-can-isotp/doc/source/isotp/socket.rst

 .. code-block:: python

-   SOL_CAN_ISOTP = 106 # These constants exist in the module header, not in Python.
-   CAN_ISOTP_RECV_FC = 2
+   SOL_CAN_ISOTP = 106 # These constants exist in the linux source code, not in Python CAN_ISOTP_RECV_FC = 2
    # Many more exists.